 Shredly MTB Short

 Shredly is a women’s-specific company that makes beautiful cycling clothing for ladies.
 The Shredly MTB short (and the MTB long) come in a huge variety of colorful designs.

 We dig the adjustable, contoured waistband, and the invisible thigh vents that help keep things cool when it gets hot.
-They also come in a “Curvy” version if that describes you.
+They also come in a “Curvy” version with an amazing yoga pant waistband.

 The only deal-breaker for some is the lack of a zippered pocket for valuables.